gio-dot/PZEM-016-OLED-2-OUT-ESPHome/README.md

 ## ESPHome firmware notes

+To use roboto font as in this project, copy Roboto-Regular.ttf file in your ESPHome folder.
 - At boot display is always turned on;
 - If Out A is ON display still remains on;
 - If Out A is OFF display will turn OFF after 30s;